ericzji/f5-agility-lab-puppet/docs/class1/module1/module1.rst

 In this lab, the puppet master and proxy have already been installed and provisioned.

-Login to Puppet Master from Jumphost (PuTTy session "Puppet Master")
+ssh to Puppet Master from Jumphost Terminal

 #.  **Download F5 module**

 	Download the F5 module from https://github.com/f5devcentral/f5-puppet.
 In this lab, F5 module has already been downloaded.

 	.. code::